kilnake/kilnake.github.io/_posts/2024/november2024/2024-11-22-how-to-buy-a-car-part-2.md

 8. Check that the engine bay is completely DRY.
 Look for leaks or wet areas.
 9. Check the transmission fluid dip stick.
 10. Check the brake fluid.
+11. Check below the mats.

-11. Inspect the coolant reservoir, which should show if coolant is low.
+12. Inspect the coolant reservoir, which should show if coolant is low.

-12. Get under the car and look for **any** leaks and/or rust.
+13. Get under the car and look for **any** leaks and/or rust.

-13. Test low beams (headlights)
+14. Test low beams (headlights)

-14. High beams (brights)
+15. High beams (brights)

-15. Blinkers (front and rear)
+16. Blinkers (front and rear)

-16. Brake lights
+17. Brake lights

-17. Reverse lights
+18. Reverse lights

-18. License plate lights
+19. License plate lights

-19. Engage the parking break.
+20. Engage the parking break.

-20. For each door: Open, get in, close it, test that the window rolls all the way up and down.
+21. For each door: Open, get in, close it, test that the window rolls all the way up and down.
 Make sure it has a mat.

-21. Open and inspect the hatch/trunk.
+22. Open and inspect the hatch/trunk.
 Examine hydraulics if applicable.

-22. Roll all windows down from drivers seat, make sure they’re all down, then roll them all up.
+23. Roll all windows down from drivers seat, make sure they’re all down, then roll them all up.
 Sunroof if applicable.

-23. Honk the horn a few times.
+24. Honk the horn a few times.

-24. Run Wipers and spray wiper fluid.
+25. Run Wipers and spray wiper fluid.

-25. Slide the front seats forward and back.
+26. Slide the front seats forward and back.

-26. Turn the radio on, check the speakers.
+27. Turn the radio on, check the speakers.

-27. Test the Heater.
+28. Test the Heater.

-28. Test the AC.
+29. Test the AC.

 # Test drive